Indumathi0707/JobSearch/README.md

 Steps that you need to follow to clone the project:

-Step 1: Clone the Repository: https://github.com/Indumathi0707/JobSearch.git
+Step 1: Clone the Repository: git clone https://github.com/Indumathi0707/JobSearch.git

 Step 2: Navigate to the Project Directory: cd Frontend